WHO, WHAT, WHERE, WHEN AND WHY

 2017 EAP CIVIL SOCIETY FELLOWSHIPS

 The First Call for Applications under the EaP Civil Society Fellowship Programme was launched on August 15, 2017 with the deadline for submission on September 25, 2017.
-It was designed for young forward-thinking CSO leaders and activists from the EaP countries to support their leadership skills and help them to implement their ideas and projects.
+Twenty young activists in the civic sphere in the Eastern Partnership region have been awarded Fellowships under the Eastern Partnership Civil Society Facility, to pursue a programme of activities that will allow them to develop their leadership skills, and enhance their contribution to civil society development in their respective countries.

 STILL HAVE QUESTIONS?